-Mirisawetiya Dagaba was built by King Dutugamunu (161-137 BCE) and this belongs to the Mahavihara Complex.
-King Dutugamunu was the great king who defeated the Tamil invaders who ruled the country for 30 years and brought the country under one ruler in the 1st century BCE.
+Mirisawetiya Dagaba, constructed by King Dutugamunu (161–137 BCE), forms part of the Mahavihara Complex in Anuradhapura.
+King Dutugamunu is celebrated as the monarch who defeated the Tamil rulers who had controlled the country for three decades, thereby reunifying the island under a single sovereign in the 1st century BCE.

 Mahavamsa, the Great Chronicle of Sri Lanka, describes the building of Mirisavetiya (chapter XXVI – verses 7-24) as follows ;